-Water quality - bacteria and viruses Mussels can thrive in more turbid environments than some other bivalve species because they can preferentially select organic material from suspended particulates in the water.
+Mussels can thrive in more turbid environments than some other bivalve species because they can preferentially select organic material from suspended particulates in the water.
 Like other bivalve molluscs, the mussel is a filter feeder removing natural phytoplankton (microscopic algae) and organic detritus from the sea water.
 They also take in other small particles, such as organic detritus, bacteria and viruses.
 Some of these bacteria and viruses, especially those originating from man-made sources, can cause illnesses in consumers if they remain in the bivalve when it is eaten.
 Shellfish beds are classified according to the faecal coliform (or Escherichia coli) levels recorded in the bivalve flesh and the animals are treated, where appropriate, to remove this contamination.
 Grounds which are close to, or likely to be affected by the flow from, outfalls discharging significant amounts of untreated effluent or sewage are generally not suitable for shellfish production as they are likely to give a 'C' or 'Prohibited' classification and they should be avoided.
 Consult your local Environmental or Port Health Authority if in any doubt.
 While it is possible to relay mussels from an area with a 'C' classification to cleaner areas this is unlikely to be economically viable, even if such grounds are available.
 Press the button to see the classification table

-Shellfish Waters Classifications As of Sep 2002 - users of the Hyperbook are urged to contact the relevant authority in order to update this information Classifications of shellfish harvesting areas under the Shellfish Hygiene Directive 91/492/EEC and the second sec Classification Treatment required Chassification Treatment required A Shellfish can go direct for human consumption. В Shellfish can go for human consumption after purification in an approved plant, the second second or after an EU approved heat treatment process, or after relaying in an approved relaying area (whether or not combined with purification). С Shellfish can go for human consumption only after relaying for at least 2 months Contraction of the local division of the loc in an approved relaying area followed, where necessary by treatment in a and the second second purification centre or after an EU approved heat treatment process.
+Shellfish Waters Classifications Classifications of shellfish harvesting areas under the Shellfish Hygiene Directive 91/492/EEC Classification Treatment required and the second second А Shellfish can go direct for human consumption. В Shellfish can go for human consumption after purification in an approved plant, 100 C or after an EU approved heat treatment process, or after relaying in an approved - relaying area (whether or not combined with purification). С Shellfish can go for human consumption only after relaying for at least 2 months in an approved relaying area followed, where necessary by treatment in a purification centre or after an EU approved heat treatment process.
 Prohibited (D) Shellfish from these areas must not be subject to production or be collected.
 Correct at Sep 2002 - see DEFRA or CEFAS websites for any updates